Libera-Chat/libera-chat.github.io/bylaws.md

     legal privilege, or are otherwise sensitive.

-    The reason for treating an item as 'confidential' must be noted in the released minutes, and items to be redacted should normally be discussed during the meeting, but may also be introduced by the secretary following the meeting.
+    The reason for treating an item as 'confidential' must be noted in the released minutes, and items to be redacted shall normally be discussed during the meeting, but may also be introduced by the secretary following the meeting.